 Eating more fruit yourself will make you a good role model for your kids.
 I am now eating more fruit than ever before because I want to teach my kids healthy eating habits.
 You will have more credibility when you tell them to eat an apple instead of a cookie if you have an apple in your hand.
 Remember children are great imitators.
 My kids both love fruit and I make sure they have 1-2 servings per day.
 Start early when they are babies and create healthy eating habits.

-Did you know that eating plenty of fresh fruit might also boost your child’s performance in school?
+BONUS: Did you know that eating plenty of fresh fruit might also boost your child’s performance in school?

 A 2008 study published in the “Journal of School Health” notes that a diet rich in fruits and vegetables results in higher test scores.
 A healthy diet that includes fruit can also increase your child’s focus in the classroom so he is able to learn new information, as well as retain what he’s learned.
 That’s really amazing!

 Eating fruit provides many health benefits and people who eat more fruits are likely to have a reduced risk of some chronic diseases and cancer.
 Now that I eat more fruit I can see my skin glowing, I have more energy, and I feel better.
-Fruits provide nutrients that are vital for health and maintenance of your body.
+Fruits provide nutrients that are vital for the health and maintenance of your body.